sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/README.md

 \hat{f}(x) = \frac{1}{n \cdot h} \sum_{i=1}^{n} K\left( \frac{x - x_i}{h} \right)
 $$

+- $n$ is the number of points
 - $K$ is the kernel function, typically Gaussian.
 - $h$ is the bandwidth.

+This KDE approach offers advantages in terms of smoothness and adaptability to complex data distributions, making it particularly suited for capturing detailed features of free energy landscapes.

 ### Boltzmann Inversion